up42/docs/source/going-further/api-walkthrough.rst

    -rw-r--r--  0 root   root  5515635 Sep 16 19:40 output/56f3c47a-92a8-4e89-a005-ff1bbd567ac9_ndvi.tif
    -rw-r--r--  0 root   root   399659 Sep 16 19:40 output/data.json

-There is both the GeoJSON file and the output as a `GeoTIFF <https://en.wikipedia.org/wiki/GeoTIFF>`__ file.
-The file name is constructed from the first task ID and part of the block name.
+There is both the GeoJSON file and the output as a `GeoTIFF
+<https://en.wikipedia.org/wiki/GeoTIFF>`__ file.
+In this case the file
+name is constructed from the first task ID and part of the block name.
 See below for an explanation of what tasks are.

 .. _create-run-named-job: